TheOdinProject/curriculum/rails/controller_basics.md

 If that's the common way to deal with successfully creating an object, how about when it fails for some reason (like the user entered a too-short post title)?
 In that case, you can just render the view for another controller action, often the same action that created the form you just submitted (so the `#new` action).

 The trick here is that the view page gets passed the instance variables from your *current* controller action.
 So let's say that you tried to `#create` a Post and stored it to `@post` but it failed to save.
-You then rendered the `#new` action's view and that view will recieve the `@post` you were just working with in the `#create` action.
+You then rendered the `#new` action's view and that view will receive the `@post` you were just working with in the `#create` action.
 This is great because you don't have to wipe the form completely clean (which is really annoying as a user) -- you can just identify the fields that failed and have the user resubmit.
 It may sound a bit abstract now but you'll see the difference quickly when building.

 Let's see it in code: